JacobGa03/WikiKnights/COP 3502C/Stacks/stack-basics.md

 ## Stack Behavior

 There are two main things that a stack can do `push` and `pop`. `push` puts an item on the top of the stack. `pop` removes an item from the top of the stack.
-Sometimes you might implement `peek` which returns the item on the top of the stack without removing it.
+Sometimes you might implement `peek`, which returns the item on the top of the stack without removing it.

 ## Linked List